Frequently Asked Questions

 Exactly what happens at the crematory?

 The decedent is placed in a simple fiberboard container, which is required by law and crematory regulation, and then placed intact in the cremation retort.
 After cremation, the remains are processed by pulverization and placed in the desired container.
 Families may receive the cremated remains or send to another designated place.

 Embalming is a practical necessity only if there is a public viewing or funeral with the body present.
 Illinois does not require embalming for direct cremations.

 How do we know that we get the right cremated remains back?

 Every decedent is identified the moment they are placed in our protected care.
-Throughout the cremation process, this identification card is accompanying the decedent.
-After the cremation process the remains are placed in a labeled temporary container or urn.
-The cremated remains are then given to your family to be buried, scattered or kept.
+Throughout the cremation process, this identification card accompanies the decedent.
+After cremation, the remains are placed in a labeled temporary container or urn.
+The cremated remains are then given to your family to be buried, scattered, or kept.

 Am I required to purchase an urn or scattering services?

 No, but an urn or urn/burial vault may be required depending on the final disposition requirements.

 If I do not purchase an urn, how will I receive the remains?

 We will return your loved one’s cremated remains in a temporary container suitable for shipment but, in some cemeteries, not suitable for burial.
 You do not need an urn unless you desire one or it is required for final disposition.